 Nadia Kiwan is Senior Lecturer in Francophone Studies.
 With a dual academic training in Francophone Studies and Sociology, Dr Kiwan’s research interests are focused on intersectional approaches to questions of migration, nationality, secularism and citizenship.
 Her latest monograph Secularism, Islam and public intellectuals in contemporary France was published in 2019.

-Dr Shanks has worked in higher education, community education, the trade union movement and the voluntary sector.
+Rachel Shanks is Interdisciplinary Institute Director of Social Inclusion and Cultural Diversity and Senior Lecturer in Education.
+She has worked in higher education, community education, the trade union movement and the voluntary sector.
 She has worked as a law lecturer, and in the University of Aberdeen’s former Centre for Lifelong Learning.
-She is currently Senior Lecturer in Education.

 One thought on “About CISRUL”